vdesabou/kafka-docker-playground-docs/docs/playground connector logs.md

 🕵️  Tail and follow connect logs

-This is basically a shortcut for "playground container logs --container connect"
+For onprem connectors, this is basically a shortcut for "playground container logs --container connect", --connector flag is not relevant

-It does not work for Fully Managed connectors, except if you're a Confluent employee, this will open log in our internal tools (make sure to follow this first https://github.com/confluentinc/kafka-docker-playground-internal#how-to-use)
+For Fully Managed connectors, limitations apply (see https://docs.confluent.io/cloud/current/connectors/logging-cloud-connectors.html#using-ccloud-cli)

 ## Usage